 - Assist us in finding the best match for you

 Adult Volunteer Opportunities

-Volunteer opportunities vary depending on the needs of Museum supervisors.
-These needs are constantly changing and range from interacting with the public as an exhibit docent to working behind the scenes in the research collections.
-Several examples of volunteer opportunities are listed here, but please keep in mind all of the positions may not always be available.
+Service opportunities range from interacting with the public as an exhibit docent to working behind the scenes in the research collections.
+Several examples are listed below, but please keep in mind openings may vary due to need.

-Work with horticulture staff to keep the Butterfly Rainforest beautiful year-round.
-These volunteers work on various aspects of gardening, including planting, watering and weeding.
+Work with staff to keep the Butterfly Rainforest beautiful year-round.
+Volunteers work on various aspects of gardening, including planting, watering and weeding.

 Provide basic information to visitors during weekend plant sales on the patio in front of the Museum.
 Submit orders to the Collectors Shop and fill orders by assisting with loading.

 Time Commitment: Two-hour shifts; weekly, Friday-Saturday: 10 a.m.-noon, noon-2 p.m. or 2-5 p.m.

 Work with research and collections staff on the daily care and maintenance of the Museum’s growing Lepidoptera (butterflies/moths) collection.
 Volunteers work behind the scenes helping staff label and mount specimens, maintain records and curate the collection.